Anthony Michael Hall: Music

-Bill Gates
+Pirates of Silicon Valley

 After a series of appearances in low-budget films and guest roles on TV series in the mid and late 1990s, he gained media attention once again in the 1999 Emmy-nominated TNT original movie Pirates of Silicon Valley, co-starring Noah Wyle as Apple Computer's Steve Jobs.
 Hall was widely praised for his portrayal of Microsoft billionaire Bill Gates.
 "I really fought for this part because I knew it would be the role of a lifetime," Hall said.
 "It was a thrill and a daunting challenge to play someone of his stature and brilliance."
 Hall described his physical appearance as 20-year-old Gates to the San Francisco Chronicle:

 "First, you have to lose the neck."
 The top six inches of his spine seem to disappear.
 "You go down, down.
 You lose the body; you get softer shoulders, you slump, you create a little gut."
 He is almost there.
 "Then you extend the neck and you do a little duck walk."
 He walks across the room.
 Add ill-fitting clothes, mop-top hair, a pair of oversize glasses and a cold stare, and the impersonation is complete.